 Babies are born with very low levels of vitamin K, which is what the body uses to form clots and stop bleeding.
 To prevent life-threatening bleeding due to vitamin K deficiency, an injection of vitamin K is usually given to newborns at birth.
 In some states the shot is required by law, but in others parents have the right to decline.
 According to the CDC’s immunization schedule, newborns should also receive their first dose of the Hepatitis B vaccine at birth.
 You’ll need to sign a consent form before the shot is administered.
 Vaccines help the body fight off dangerous diseases and are highly encouraged by the CDC, but read up on vaccines so you can make an informed decision.

-Before you put together a lengthy list of the VIPs you’d like by your side in the delivery room, first check with your hospital or birthing center to learn how many people are allowed in the room, per their policy—some places limit it to the mom plus two people, while others don’t have any restrictions.
+Before you put together a lengthy list of the VIPs you’d like by your side in the delivery room, first check with your hospital or birthing center to learn how many people are allowed in the room, per their usual and COVID-19 related policies.
+Some places may limit it to the mom plus one other person, while others may allow more people and have less restrictions.
 Once you know how many you’re allowed, you then have to decide who you actually want.
 Are you picturing just you and your partner, or would you like having the support of family members or friends?
 If you’re planning to have a doula, don’t forget to include them in your count.
 Also think about when you’d like your support people in the room—maybe you’d invite certain people to stay with you during labor but would prefer more privacy once it’s time to push.
 It’s all up to you.

 Also known as kangaroo care, skin-to-skin care involves placing the naked baby directly onto your (or your partner’s) bare chest.
 The contact has been proven to help newborns—both those born full-term and premature—regulate body temperature and stabilize their vital signs, soothe their cries and lead to better weight gain and breastfeeding success.
 If you choose to do kangaroo care, depending on hospital policy, you can ask that your newborn be placed on your chest as soon as they’re born, potentially even if you’ve had a c-section.
 Talk to your doctor about your options.